shipyardapp/Shipyard-Documentation/docs/tutorials/non-native-language-vessels.md

 ### Step 3 - Code

 1. In the radio button options, select **Upload**.
-2. Click on the grey square with the text **"Click or drag file to this area to upload"** and upload the previously downloaded `non_supported_language.zip` file.
+2. Click on the grey square with the text **"Click or drag file to this area to upload"** and upload the previously downloaded `non_native_language.zip` file.
 3. Type `run.sh` into the **File to Run** field.
 4. Click **Next Step**.